GiggInnovations/gigg-knowledge-base/inbox_settings>inbox.md

 ## Blocked Words

-- Posts containing blocked words are automatically hidden from the inbox.
+- Posts containing blocked words are automatically deleted from the inbox.
+Pinned posts containing blocked words are also deleted.
 - Removing a blocked word does not restore previously hidden posts unless the associated keyword is removed and re-added.
 - An **Offensive Text Filter** toggle (default: off) blocks posts containing words from a predefined list managed by Gigg.
 - **See [Offensive Text Filter Word List](#offensive-text-filter-word-list) below for the complete blocked words list.**